vroby65/vroby65/README.md

 - 👋 Hi, I’m @vroby65
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning AI

 <!---
 vroby65/vroby65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.